brinza888/Local-Chat/README.md

     - Do all instructions in par.
 2.1, but start "Client.py" on same device that server started!
     - When you joined to server, you will have all admin permissions
     - Only one client can get console
-    - To give admin permission for other clients you need to use /admin [full_nick]
+    - All admins commands you can see in par.
+5
 - ## 4.
 Messages
   - Class that uses for all text messages in chat
   - All messages have type (text messages is DEFAULT)